bilboque/MOOVIE_RECOMMENDER/checkpoint1/conceptual_diagram_report.md

         - Title
         - Region
         - Language
-        - Is original title
+        - Is_original_title
         - Types
         - Attributes

 * Principal: focuses on principal actors and crew members associated with specific movies
     - Attributes:
-        - Title id
+        - Title_id
         - Ordering
-        - Name id
+        - Name_id
         - Job
-        - Job category
+        - Job_category
         - Character

+* Episode: focuses on specific episodes
+    - Attributes:
+        - Episode_id
+        - Episode_number
+        - Season_number

 ## Relationships

-* "Is writer of" links person and title:
+* "Is_writer_of" links person and title:
     - A person can be a writer for a movie, and a movie can be associated with a certain writer.

-* "Is director of" links person and title:
+* "Is_director_of" links person and title:
     - A person can be a director for a movie, and a movie can be associated with a certain director.

-* "Is known for" links person and title:
+* "Is_known_for" links person and title:
     - A person can be known for having played in a certain movie, and a movie can be known for having had a certain person playing in it.

-* "Also known as" links titles with aliases:
+* "Also_known_as" links titles with aliases:
     - A single movie can have multiple aliases.
 The "Also known as" relationship points from a specific movie to its various alternative titles.

-* "Has principals" links person and title:
+* "Has_principals" links person and title:
     - A person could also be associated with a specific movie because they were part of the crew or acted in it (but not known for it).

+* "Episode_belongs_to" links a title with its episode:
+    - A series has multiple episodes, and an episode is part of a series